AhmedGSonbol/Social_App/README.md

   - Remove user posts.
   - Know the number of comments and likes on a post.
   - Search for a specific user or choose a user from a list of users and chat with him.
-  - Send and receive a real-time chat.
+  - Real-time chat.
   - Choose a user from a group of users you have chatted with.
-  - Notifications are sent to your phone about new messages.
+  - Notifications are sent about new messages.
   - View your profile and check for information and posts that you made.
   - View others profile.
   - Edit and update your information.